JFB: Jacobian-Free Backpropagation for Implicit Networks: Experiments

 \subsection{Classification}

-We train FPNs on three benchmark image classification datasets: SVHN~\cite{netzer2011reading}, MNIST~\cite{lecun2010mnist}, and CIFAR-10~\cite{krizhevsky2009learning}.
-Table~\ref{tab: results} compares our results with state-of-the-art results for implicit models, including Neural ODEs~\cite{chen2018neural}, Augmented Neural ODEs~\cite{dupont2019ANODEs}, and MONs~\cite{winston2020monotone}.
-We also compare with an explicit version of our FPNs given in~\eqref{eq: explicit_network_definition}.
-The explicit models are trained with the exact same setup as those used for FPN (with the exception of using one latent space layer).
-Table~\ref{tab: results} shows FPNs, trained with our scheme, substantially outperform all the ODE-based models as well as MONs using similar or fewer parameters.
-Appendix~\ref{app: experimental-settings} contains further experimental details.
+We train implicit networks on three benchmark image classification datasets licensed under CC-BY-SA: SVHN~\cite{netzer2011reading}, MNIST~\cite{lecun2010mnist}, and CIFAR-10~\cite{krizhevsky2009learning}.
+Table~\ref{tab: results} compares our results with state-of-the-art results for implicit networks, including Neural ODEs~\cite{chen2018neural}, Augmented Neural ODEs~\cite{dupont2019ANODEs}, Multiscale DEQs~\cite{bai2020multiscale}, and MONs~\cite{winston2020monotone}.
+We also compare with corresponding explicit versions of our ResNet-based networks given in~\eqref{eq: explicit_network_definition} as well as with state-of-the-art ResNet results~\cite{he2016deep} on the augmented CIFAR10 dataset.
+The explicit networks are trained with the same setup as their implicit counterparts.
+Table~\ref{tab: results} shows JFBs are an effective way to train implicit networks, substantially outperform all the ODE-based networks as well as MONs using similar or fewer parameters.
+Moreover, JFB is competitive with Multiscale DEQs~\cite{bai2020multiscale} despite having less than a tenth as many parameters.
+Appendix~\ref{app: classification-plots} contains additional results.